mhassan1a/day_01_exercise_intro/README.md

 In Vscode, you can now open a rendered version of this readme.
 Right-click the file and select `Open Preview`.

 ### Task 2: Downloading and installing Miniconda.
+To develop and execute our python code, we use a python container software called miniconda.
+Using miniconda you can create an `environment` which holds python and all the required software to run the given scripts.
 - Navigate to https://docs.conda.io/en/latest/miniconda.html in your favorite browser.
 The HRZ-Pool computers run Ubuntu Linux.
 Download the `Miniconda3 Linux 64-bit` file.

 - Open the terminal on your machine by pressing `Ctrl+Alt+T`.
 Navigate into the Downloads folder by typing `cd Downloads`.
 Before running the installer, set the executable bit by typing `chmod +x Miniconda3-latest-Linux-x86_64.sh`.
 Install Miniconda via `./Miniconda3-latest-Linux-x86_64.sh`.
 - Close your terminal and open it again.
 Check if you can see the `(base)` environment name on the left hand side of your command line.
-This means that conda is installed correctly
+This means that (mini)conda is installed correctly

 ### Task 3: Setting up Vscode for python development
+- Open Visual Studio Code.
-- Click on the extensions tab or press `Ctrl+Shift+X`.
+- Click on the extensions tab in vscode (on the left hand side) or press `Ctrl+Shift+X`.
 Install the `Python` and `Remote-SSH` extensions.
 Choose the versions provided by Microsoft.
 - Make the Miniconda interpreter your default in Vscode by pressing `Ctrl+Shift+P`.
-A terminal opens.
 Type `select interpreter` and press enter.
 In the following dialogue, choose the `base` environment.

 ### Task 4: Installing dependencies
 - Open a terminal by pressing `Ctrl+Alt+T`.
 Navigate into this directory by typing `cd day_01_exercise_intro-yourname`.
 Type